jacqueline-wong/CEE4530/Project/team10_final_report.md

 Our team is interested in investigating methods to optimize the effectiveness of an adsorption system, in particular how the variation in the way the adsorbent is placed within the column and a change in influent flow rate into the adsorption system affects the effectiveness of the adsorption system in removing a pollutant from the water.
 This is an interesting problem that has practical applications because our society is constantly faced with the challenge to treat wastewater at a low cost and efficient manner, and activated is not cheap considering that it needs to be continually replaced and that it is not as accessible for treatment plants in developing countries.
 Higher flow rates allow for more water to be treated at a given time, but this may affect adsorption efficiency.
 The results of this experiment will enable scientists and engineers to gain a better understanding towards building the most optimal adsorption system for better drinking water and wastewater treatment (Çeçen, 2011).

 At any given water and wastewater treatment facility, there is a maximum contaminant level, which operator considers water to be treated at levels lower than the standard.
-In this experiment, water is considered treated when the concentration of the pollutant in the effluent is less than or equal to 60% of the concentration of the pollutant in the influent, i.e. $\frac{C}{C_0} <= 0.6$.
+In this experiment, water is considered treated when the concentration of the pollutant in the effluent is less than or equal to 60% of the concentration of the pollutant in the influent, i.e. $\frac{C}{C_0} <= 0.5$.

 As our team will vary flow rate across the adsorption column, we are interested in the tradeoff between the amount of water that can be treated given the useful lifespan of the adsorption column decreases with increasing flow rate.
 This is also synonymous to the amount of water that a factory can bottle and sell until the adsorption column needs to be maintained and replaced.
 These two factors will directly vary the total amount of water treated and consequently, affect the effectiveness of the adsorption column in treating water.

-To calculate the volume of water that is treated, we would simply use the following equation:
+To calculate the volume of water that is treated, the following equation is used:

 $$V=T_{breakthrough}Q$$

 where $Q$ is the flow rate of the red dye passing through the adsorbent column and $T_{breakthrough}$ is the time when breakthrough is achieved.

-To extend our results to wastewater of different concentration, we would want to calculate the mass of adsorbate at the breakthrough time is given as:
+To further extend our results to wastewater of different concentration, our team intends to calculate the mass of adsorbate at the breakthrough time, which is given as:

 $$M_{adsorbate} = M_{adsorbent} q_{0}$$

+where $M$ is the mass and $q_{0}$ is mass of adsorbate per mass of adsorbent at the breakthrough time.

 #### Objectives ####